rabinpoudyal/rasa/docs/core/reminders-and-external-events.rst

 As the name says, this injects a user intent (possibly with entities) into your conversation.
 So for Rasa it is almost as if you had entered a message that got classified with this intent and these entities.
 Rasa then needs to respond to this input with an action such as ``action_warn_dry``.
-The easiest and most reliable way to connect this action with the intent is via the :ref:`mapping-policy`.
+The easiest and most reliable way to connect this action with the intent is to use :ref:`rules`.

 .. _getting-conversation-id: